Got it! So we can prepare for the call, please provide a little more information.

 While master data extends to both individual (B2C) and business-focused (B2B) customers, there are nuances in how each is addressed.

-Typically, customer name comparison for business customers is more complicated e.g. J&J vs. Johnson and Johnson.
-In this example, the value of an AI-native approach to mastering becomes evident as it is much more difficult to accommodate corporate name variation using a rules-based simple string comparison.
+Typically, customer name comparison for business customers is more complicated—e.g., J&J vs. Johnson and Johnson.
+In this example, the value of an AI-native approach to mastering becomes evident as it is much more difficult to accommodate corporate name variation using a simple, rules-based string comparison.
 While individuals typically change their names infrequently (or not at all), it is common for organizations to change names during the lifecycle of the business or during a trigger event, such as an acquisition.
 This increases the need for regular validation of base customer information.

 The availability of external customer data also differs in nature for B2B and B2C companies.
 There are two key benefits to incorporating external data sources into customer master data management: